The greenhouse acts as a thermal buffer

 From an economic perspective, the buffer effect contributes to a more predictable and efficient production cycle.
 This predictability enables better planning and resource allocation, reducing waste and enhancing operational efficiency.
 Moreover, the energy savings associated with a more stable internal climate directly translate into lower carbon emissions, demonstrating a practical synergy between economic benefits and environmental stewardship.

-Fahrenheit version below
+Fahrenheit version below:

 Enhancing Resilience to Climate Change